HD 200661

-HD 200661 (HR 8067) is a solitary star in the equatorial constellation Equuleus.
-It has an apparent magnitude of 6.41, placing it near the max naked eye visibility.
-The star is situated at a distance of 430 light years but is approaching with a heliocentric radial velocity of -12.1 km/s.
+HD 200661 (HR 8067; 7 G. Equueli) is a solitary star located in the equatorial constellation Equuleus, the foal.
+It has an apparent magnitude of 6.41, placing it near the limit for naked eye visibility.
+The star is located at a distance of 430 light years based on Gaia DR3 parallax measurements, and it is drifting closer with a heliocentric radial velocity of −12.1 km/s.
+At its current distance, HD 200661's brightness is diminished by an interstellar extinction of 0.18 magnitude, and it has an absolute magnitude of +0.53.